alesanmed-forked-projects/senior-backend-challenge/README.md

 Finally, there would be an API Gateway to route the traffic from the internet to the load balancer.

-*This can be achieved using [rqlite](https://github.com/rqlite/rqlite), but for simplicity, we will use RDS for PostgreSQL.
+\*This can be achieved using <a href="https://github.com/rqlite/rqlite" target="_blank">rqlite</a>, but for simplicity, we will use RDS for PostgreSQL.

 ### Second step